 6. Look After Yourself

 People underestimate the significance of “me” time.
-It's unavoidable that you'll have to complete work late at night or early in the morning on occasion.
-If this is the case, take at least a couple of hours off when you return home.
+It's unavoidable that you'll have to occasionally complete work late at night or early in the morning.
+If this is the case, take at least a few hours off when you return home.

 7. Eating Habits That Are Good For You